Marak/buddypond/ReadMe.md

 ### No Build Steps.
 No Transpiling.
 No hassles.

+## Download Buddy Pond with `My Buddy`

+[My Buddy](https://github.com/Marak/mybuddy) is a companion app that lets you quickly clone and start Buddy Pond locally without having to run any commands.
+Get it at: [https://github.com/Marak/mybuddy](https://github.com/Marak/mybuddy)

+**Remember**: Buddy Pond and the Buddy Pond AppStore *are just plain HTML and JavaScripts* with no build steps.
+You can clone either of these repos and use *any* HTTP server to run Buddy Pond locally.

+## Download Buddy Pond with `git`

 ### Buddy Pond Base ( Desktop + Base Apps )

 Download Buddy Pond Base